SebastianCB-dev/SebastianCB-dev/README.md

 - 🔭 I’m currently working in **CIOMPRIX**

-- 🌱 I’m currently learning **about Artificial Intelligence** and React
+- 🌱 I’m currently learning **about Artificial Intelligence**, Angular 17 🅰️ and React ⚛︎

 - 👨‍💻 All of my projects are available at [https://portfoliosebastiancarrillo.netlify.app/](https://portfoliosebastiancarrillo.netlify.app/)